 - The school (or you) can request that the Local Authority carry out a Statutory Assessment of your child’s needs.
-This is a legal process and you can find more details about this in the Local Authority (LA) based Local Offer, on the LBBD website.
+This is a legal process; you can find more details about this in the Local Authority (LA) based Local Offer on the LBBD website.

-- After the reports have all been sent in, the Local Authority will decide if your child’s needs are severe and needs more support in the school to make good progress.
-If this is the case they will write an Education Health Care Plan (EHCP).
-If this is not the case, they will ask the school to continue with the SEN Support Plan.
+- After the reports have all been sent in, the Local Authority will decide if your child’s needs are severe and need more support in the school to make good progress.
+If this is the case, they will write an Education Health Care Plan (EHCP).
+If not, they will ask the school to continue with the SEN Support Plan.
 The school will set up a meeting to ensure the SEN Support Plan is in place to ensure your child makes as much progress as possible.

-- The EHCP will outline the number of hours of individual / small group support your child will receive from the school, delegated by the Local Authority and how the support should be used and what strategies must be put in place.
-It will also have long and short term goals for your child.
+- The EHCP will outline the number of hours of individual/small group supports your child will receive from the school, delegated by the Local Authority, how the support should be used, and what strategies must be implemented.
+It will also have long and short-term goals for your child.

 How will the school support my child with identified SEN when starting school?